8 reasons Reykjavik is one of Europe's most unusual city breaks

 Reykjavik translates as "Bay of Smokes", a name that comes from the hive of geothermal activity that sits beneath the city.
 Around 95% of the buildings in Iceland's capital are powered by geothermal energy, making it one of the cleanest cities in the world when it comes to CO² emissions.

 'Otherworldly' is a word often used to describe Iceland's varied landscapes, and that's a fair review.
-It's a country famous for its volcanoes, geysers and waterfalls - it is "the Land of Fire and Ice" after all - and you don't have to travel far from the city to be awed by them.
+It's a country famous for its volcanoes, geysers and waterfall, it's "the Land of Fire and Ice" after all, and you don't have to travel far from the city to be awed by them.

-Skogafoss Waterfall south east of Reykjavik, Iceland © Sykes - Flickr Creative Commons
+Skogafoss Waterfall south east of Reykjavík, Iceland © Orangemania - Flickr CC BY 2.0

 You can also opt for a tour of the Golden Circle to take in the three most famous sights in the country: the explosive Strokkur geyser, the thundering Gullfoss waterfall, and the historical Thingvellir National Park.